-This page sets out the College’s regulations for the Diploma exam (DRCOG).
+The College’s regulations for the Diploma exam (DRCOG)

 The College awards a Diploma to registered medical practitioners who demonstrate the appropriate knowledge, skills and attitudes and who satisfy its examiners.
 The Diploma is intended to recognise a general practitioner’s interest in obstetrics and gynaecology and is not a specialist qualification.

 - Candidates for the Diploma exam must be entered as having full, limited or provisional registration in the Register of Medical Practitioners maintained by the General Medical Council or by the Medical Council of Ireland.

 - Please visit the exam calendar and venue pages for information about when you can apply.

 - Candidates must disclose their General Medical Council or Medical Council of Ireland registration number when making an application.

 - Candidates must confirm that they are not currently suspended or removed from medical practice by any authorising body or involved in disciplinary proceedings related to medical practice in any country.

 - The entry fee is payable in sterling at the time of application.

 - Council may refuse to allow a candidate to attempt the Diploma exam or become a Diplomate of the College.
 Under such circumstances the candidate will be advised of the appeals procedure.